BlackVincy/BlackVincy/README.md

-Hii BlackVincy (or better say Vincenzo) here, I'm a student from ITI E. Majorana and:
+Hii BlackVincy (or better say Vincenzo) here, I'm a student from ITI E. Majorana Grugliasco and:

 ## Some Informations about me!
 -Teenager